Taking Feedback into Action

 The secret is to act on individual responses first, then aggregate and address larger trends, using the systems and processes that are already in place.
 This is the foundation of operationalizing feedback.

-How We Turned Feedback into Action at Survey Gizmo
+How We Turned Feedback into Action at Alchemer

 You will hear a lot about operationalizing feedback in 2020, but what does that mean?
 Operationalizing feedback means putting responses into the hands of employees who can take action through the systems and processes they use every day.

 For example, our Customer Success team used Alchemer’s open architecture to have NPS responses immediately trigger messages to the most appropriate people.
-Now NPS responses go directly into our support queue just like any other support email, and a message is sent to the account manager, both of whom can act on what customers are telling us.
+Now, NPS responses go directly into our support queue like any other support email, and we send a message to the account manager, who can act on what customers are telling us.

 When our Customer Success looked at their NPS process, they realized that much more was possible.
 Using the open architecture and low-code capabilities, the team created a solution that integrates with Alchemer’s existing enterprise software and processes.
 Now a passive or detractor score triggers a Slack message to the Account team as well as a support ticket within Service Cloud.
-The result is that a low NPS score is treated as a supportable event – tickets are created, support reaches out to the respondent, and the customer feels heard – all in real-time.
+As a result, we treat a low NPS score as a supportable event—creating tickets, reaching out to the respondent, and making the customer feel heard—all in real-time.

 Becoming a Customer-Centric Organization